 We support the workers, but not the union.

-And we learned that these uh some of these UAW guys, I forget the term now, it's a middle block I'm having, but they're not working, they're getting paid for it.
+And we learned that some of these UAW guys, I forget the term now, it's a mental block I'm having, but they're not working.

 Here, grab audio soundbite number 36.

-This is Tom Coburn, Senator from Oklahoma today on Capitol Hill.
+This is Tom Coburn, senator from Oklahoma today on Capitol Hill.

 He was talking about the automobile bailout, and the numbers that he had here are stunning.